 Rabbel Magazine was founded in 2017 by photographer and raconteuse, Julie Comfort, with significant inspiration, input, and collaboration from her daughter, Tully.
 Originally from NJ, Julie has also lived in Indonesia, Costa Rica, Mexico, and Berlin.
 Together they love to travel, take pictures, read, and make art.

 Estrella Bonilla joined the team as Managing Partner in 2018.
 She is a socio-cultural anthropologist, originally from the land of the sun - Sunland, California.
 She spends her days as a kindergarten English teacher and a kids yoga teacher in Berlin.
-She loves to read, travel, doodle, and sing while walking or riding her bike.
+She loves to read, travel, doodle, and groove to her own tune.

 With the popularity of social media reaching girls at younger and younger ages, the need for positive role models has reached critical levels.
 Rabbel’s mission is to create balance in the imagery and language our girls are feeding their dreams with and to offer new perspectives on the international standards of beauty, value and importance.
 Rather than just giving them something else to look at, Rabbel exists to give them people to look up to.
 Every choice we make, from which content to include to how we operate our business, is informed by the following six guiding values.

 The number one goal of Rabbel is to inspire and celebrate creativity in all of its forms, fostering a mindset of joy, experimentation, and imagination.